mdusic/saucedemo-playwright-playground/README.md

 4. **Examine Traces and Screenshots**
    - Check the `test-results` directory for traces
    - Use the HTML report to examine failures

+## 🤖 AI-Assisted Development

+This project incorporates AI tooling to enhance the development and learning experience:

+### Windsurf Rules and Memories

+We've set up Windsurf rules and Cascade memories primarily as a learning opportunity and to explore how AI tooling can be integrated into test automation projects.
+These tools serve multiple purposes:

+1. **Knowledge Transfer**: AI can help new team members understand project conventions and best practices quickly
+2. **Consistency**: Rules help maintain consistent coding patterns across the project
+3. **Learning Aid**: For beginners, AI assistance provides contextual guidance about Playwright testing concepts
+4. **Efficiency**: Experienced automation engineers can leverage AI to handle repetitive tasks

+Our approach treats AI not as a replacement for human expertise, but as a collaborative tool that enhances both learning and productivity.
+This is especially valuable in an educational project like this one, where the goal is to help people at different skill levels understand test automation concepts.

+The rules we've established cover:
+- Playwright testing principles
+- Locator strategy best practices
+- Documentation standards
+- Error handling approaches
+- Educational focus reminders
+- Git workflow guidelines

+> Note: Windsurf rules are kept in the `.windsurfrules` file, which is excluded from version control as it's specific to the local development environment.